 PROBATE ADMINISTRATION (“PROBATE”)

-Where a person dies leaving a will, or dies without a will or trust, or without having designated beneficiaries to take certain assets on his or her death under a legal “will substitute” (such as a beneficiary designated under an insurance policy, IRA, retirement account, or pay-on-death bank or other financial account), his or her assets may be subject to a court–supervised administration (commonly called a “probate.”
-As a general rule such a probate will be required if the decedent owned a home or other real property, or owned other financial assets worth in excess of $150,000.
+Where a person dies leaving a will, or dies without a will or trust, or without having designated beneficiaries to take certain assets on his or her death under a legal “will substitute” (such as a beneficiary designated under an insurance policy, IRA, retirement account, or pay-on-death bank or other financial account), his or her assets may be subject to a court–supervised administration (commonly called a “probate”).
+As a general rule a probate will be required if the decedent owned a home or other real property which was never transferred into a trust, or owned other financial assets worth in excess of $150,000.

-Here is how the fee for each of the executor of the estate and the attorney for the executor is calculated (as quoted from California Probate Code Section 10810):
+Here is how the “statutory fee” for each of the executor of the estate and the attorney for the executor is calculated (as quoted from California Probate Code Section 10810):

 (1) Four percent on the first one hundred thousand dollars ($100,000).